1980s nostalgia

-"I love the 80s" Tel Aviv public art.

 1980s nostalgia is nostalgia for certain aspects of the 1980s.
 1980s nostalgia is a form of decade nostalgia.
 1980s retro is retro related to the 1980s.
 1980s revival is the revival of some aspect or aspects of the 1980s.

 Duration and geography

 According to The New York Times, 1980s nostalgia has existed since the 1990s.
 Trend researchers reported that 1980s nostalgia had started by 1993, and The Washington Post reported the existence of a 1980s nostalgia wave in 1994.
 It has been said that the 1980s nostalgia in 1993 indicated that a twenty-year nostalgia cycle did not appear to apply.
 In 2010, music critic Simon Reynolds said the 2000s was the retro twin of the 1980s in some countries.
 It has been said that, if a twenty-year nostalgia cycle applied, then 1980s nostalgia would have ended circa 2010.
 In 2016, it was said that this had not happened, and that a twenty-year nostalgia cycle did not appear to apply.
 It has been said that, in 2010, there was an increase in 1980s nostalgia in the United States.
-As of 2025, 1980s nostalgia continues.
+A large increase in 1980s nostalgia was caused by Stranger Things.
+As of 2026, 1980s nostalgia continues.
+Chaney predicted that it will continue permanently.

 In Japan, it has been said that the Shōwa retro boom that began in 2017 is centred on the 1980s.

 In 2024, Zestanakis said 1980s nostalgia exists on a global scale.

 Demographics

-According to a 2023 GWI poll, 66% of baby boomers, born between 1958 and 1963, had nostalgia for media from the 1980s in twelve markets.
+According to a 2023 GWI poll, 66% of younger baby boomers, born between 1958 and 1963, had nostalgia for media from the 1980s in twelve markets.
 The same was true of 65% of Generation X born between 1964 and 1982.

 Generation Z

-Generation Z are nostalgic about the 1980s, in countries of the anglosphere and in Japan, even though they were born after the end of the 1980s.
+Generation Z are nostalgic about the 1980s, in anglosphere countries and in Japan, even though they were born after the end of the 1980s.
 The same is true of members of Generation Y born after the 1980s in South Korea.
 Tom van Laer (University of Sydney) and Davide Christian Orazi (Monash University) described the effect of the television series Stranger Things on Generation Z as "pseudo nostalgia", but Charles Fairchild (University of Sydney) disputes that concept and label.
 In 2022, Spotify said that Generation Z are more nostalgic for the 1980s than for other decades.

+Media

 Music

 A 2010 Music Choice Europe survey of people in Europe found that the 1980s was the most popular decade for music, being the top preference of 31% of respondents.
 The proportion of Generation Z outside China who listen to 1980s music is 8% higher among TikTok users.
 Lost 80's Live is a 1980s nostalgia concert tour.
 The Cruel World Festival is a 1980s nostalgia music festival.
 There is nostalgia for the 1980s music of Michael Jackson and Whitney Houston.
 1980s nostalgia music genres include synthwave, vaporwave, chillwave, sovietwave, the '80s remix and hypnagogic pop.
 There are 1980s nostalgia radio stations.